lgmarin/lgmarin.github.io/_posts/2022-06-01-how-to-install-and-configure-docker-on-linux.markdown

 ### Remove Containers

 To remove a container, run the rm command.
-If you want to remove it attached subvolume, you should use the argument -v.
+If you also want to remove it's attached subvolume, use the argument -v.

 {% highlight shell %}
 $ docker rm <container>